Rarity of Wood

 That’s old growth.

 If that oak began life in 1595, it has seen more of this world than any of us ever will.
 And the trees growing today may never reach that age again.
-That’s the real rarity of wood — not the boards we buy, but the time it takes to make them.
+That’s the real rarity of wood — not the boards we buy, but the time it takes to grow them.

 Written by David Flather, Red Seal cabinetmaker and founder of Knotty Dave’s Fine Woodworking — a Manitoba shop rooted in heritage restoration, storytelling, and real craft.